 - The right to be protected from arbitrary punishment or suspension, or removal from his/her position because of student, faculty, administrative, or public disapproval of editorial policy or content.
 Only for proper and stated causes, as defined by the Publications Council of the College, shall editors and managers be subject to such punishment, suspension, or removal.
 The academic status of a student editor or manager shall not be affected, provided, however, that he/she shall remain subject to the provisions of Article I, Sections C.3 and D.3.

 - The responsibility to make clear in writings or broadcasts that editorial opinions are not necessarily those of the institution or its members.

-C. The Responsibility to Maintain High Standards: Members of the College community have a responsibility to maintain the highest standards in the performance of their duties and to respect the aforesaid rights of their associates.
+C. The Responsibility to Maintain High Standards: Members of the university community have a responsibility to maintain the highest standards in the performance of their duties and to respect the aforesaid rights of their associates.